 The School of Radiation Therapy’s academic year is divided into fall and spring semesters.
 During each semester, students attend two days of classroom instruction and three days of clinical instruction.
-During the summer, students are on the clinic floor 5 days a week.
-Please see our calendar for the 2020-2021 academic year.
+During January, June, July and August, students are on the clinic floor 5 days a week.
+Please see our calendar for the 2020-2021 academic year and our calendar for the 2021-2022 academic year.

 Treatment Setups I-II